Due to the current Operational Status of the campus, physical access to the CAES Computer Labs is prohibited.

 The labs support software packages such as: ArcGIS, MS Office, AutoCad, and Adobe Creative Suite.
 Please review the Software page for the current software list for both labs.
-Instructors who wish to have specialized software installed in the lab must provide this software to the lab technology support coordinator in sufficient time.
+Instructors who wish to have specialized software installed in the lab should fill out the Software Request Form.
 The deadline for software and data installation requests is 30 days prior to the start of the quarter in which the software is to be used.
-The labs are managed by the Department of Environmental Science and Policy.
+The labs are managed by the College of Agricultural and Environmental Sciences Dean's Office.

 1137 PES - Plant and Environmental Sciences